 ArcGIS Pro works seamlessly with ArcGIS Online to create, visualize, and share 2D and 3D data, perform analysis, and more.
 ArcGIS Enterprise provides a complete GIS that runs behind your firewall, in your infrastructure, on-premises, and in your private cloud.
 Share content across ArcGIS through collaboration.

 Visit ArcGIS Marketplace to discover apps and data by Esri partners and distributors.
-Developers can also access ArcGIS Web APIs, ArcGIS Runtime SDKs, and other tools on ArcGIS for Developers to build custom apps.
+Developers can also access ArcGIS Web APIs, ArcGIS Maps SDKs, and other tools on ArcGIS Developer to build custom apps.

 Sign in with your ArcGIS account to see a customized view of ArcGIS Online.
-You can see the people who are part of your subscription, and configure content and security settings so it make sense to your organization.
+You can see the users who are part of your subscription and configure content and security settings for your organization.

 If an organization has enabled anonymous access to its site, you can access any resources it has shared with the general public without signing in.
 For example, it may have embedded a group of maps and apps authored in ArcGIS Online into its own website and shared those resources with the general public.

 A public account is another way to access ArcGIS Online.
 These accounts are not associated with an organization and offer a limited set of functionality.
-A public account allows you to use and create maps, and share your maps and apps with everyone publicly and is for noncommercial use only.
+A public account has limitations, but allows you to create, store, and manage maps, apps, and data and share them with others.
+You also get access to content shared by Esri and GIS users around the world.
+Get started by creating a public account.
+Open a web browser to www.arcgis.com, sign in with your account credentials, and start using ArcGIS Online.
+Public accounts are for noncommercial use only.